ramanuj-droid/Anti-Boredom/Contribution.md

 5. Commit with a clear message, that depicts what changes you have done and how they improve the project.
 6. **Push** your branch and open a **Pull Request**.

+## Folder Structure
+**Important:** To keep the repository organized, please make sure to place your new project folder *inside* the `anti_boredom_main` directory.
+Do not add new project folders to the root of the repository.

 ## Rules
 - Keep your contributions **original**.
 - Be **respectful** and helpful in discussions.
 - **Star the repository** if you like it!

 ## Originality
 We value authentic contributions.
 Avoid copy-pasting or relying on AI tools.
 Use your creativity — we want your **unique perspective**!

 Happy contributing!